sdasgup3/binary-decompilation/x86-semantics/tests/gcc.c-torture/README.md

 ```

 ## Testing gcc.c-torture/builtins
- - Commented the definitions of fprintf/printf/sprintf as
+ - Commented those definitions of fprintf/printf/sprintf which are defined in terms of
-    the definitions use 'v' variants of the library functions with we do not support.
+    the  'v' variants of the library functions (like vfprintf,vscanf) which  we do not yet support.
-    This will not hurt as we directly support  fprintf/printf/sprintf.
+    This will not hurt as we can directly execute fprintf/printf/sprintf.
     Following source files are modified.
       - src/lib/fprintf.c
       - src/lib/printf.c
       - src/lib/sprintf.c
- - Some constants are reduced in size: src/pr22237.c 256 --> 8

 ## Testing gcc.c-torture/ieee
- - name clash with opcode names
+ - Following test-cases have name clashes with opcode names.
+Hence we needed to rename them.
   - copysign1.c: testl is a function name
   - copysign2.c: testl is a function name
   - fp-cmp-1.c: leave is a function name